-When a design exception is identified by the Engineer of Record or any Project Development Team member, the Engineer of Record will first seek to eliminate the exception to design.
-If the design exception cannot be removed, then the Engineer of Record will initiate the formal design exception approval process.
-The request for approval of the design exception will be submitted to the Program Manager for routing to the appropriate personnel for the record of decision.
+When a design exception is identified by the Program Manager or any Project Development Team member, the Program/Project Manager or the Design Group will first seek to eliminate the exception to design.
+If the design exception cannot be removed, then either the Program/Project Manager or the Design Group will initiate the formal design exception approval process.
 The Design Exception Request will include the request form (see Figure 9.2A) and any support data needed to justify the reason why the exception cannot be eliminated through the design process including design alternatives.
-The request for approval will be prepared for a design exception to AASHTO guidelines and/or for a design exception from standard SCDOT procedures.
+The request for approval will be prepared either for a design exception to AASHTO guidelines or for a design exception from standard SCDOT procedures.